jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 **Achievements**

-- Developed the more than 50% views of the app
+- Developed more than 50% views of the app
 - Improve code quality of the project
 - Build the UI by design accurately
 - Make API calls more efficient